bluemoo/ingresstools/README.md

 CSRF_TOKEN and SESSION_ID keys in the settings.py file.
 The action logger then pretends to be you, and queries the servers for new broadcasts every (configurable) 20 seconds.

-To find these values, log into the intel map, and observe the cookies sent with a rpcservice request.
+To find these values, log into the intel map, and observe the cookies sent with a rpc request (Ideally, the request to dashboard.getPaginatedPlextsV2).
 Copy the value of the ACSID cookie to SESSION_ID, and the value of the csrftoken cookie to CSRF_TOKEN.

 You will also need to create an empty file named 'actions.state' in the directory in which you are running the action